Provincial Health Services Authority: Management and employees

-Because of its provision of province-wide specialized care, PHSA has repeatedly had the five highest-paid employees (each a physician) in the public health sector listed in annual reviews by the Vancouver Sun newspaper.

-Benoit Morin took over as president and CEO in February 2020 after the retirement of his predecessor, Carl Roy, who served as the executive leader of PHSA from January 2014 – February 2020.
+David Byres has been president and CEO since February 2021, when Benoit Morin stepped down following a review into allegations of misspending.
+Morin had taken the role in February 2020 after the retirement of his predecessor, Carl Roy, who served as the executive leader of PHSA from January 2014 – February 2020.
 The organization’s first president and CEO, Lynda Cranston, resigned after a controversial wage increase for 118 senior managers during a province-wide wage freeze for the public health sector.

-PHSA has been consistently named a top employer in Canada, and in October 2013 was again recognized with a national top employer honour.